 August 23, 2021: Walt Disney World Resort kicked off its first-ever ‘World Princess Week' celebration, bringing new experiences inspired by iconic Disney princesses to the theme park company’s resorts across the globe.

-A new era of Disney will kick off with the resort’s 50th anniversary celebration, dubbed ‘The World’s Most Magical Celebration,’ on October 1st, 2021.
+October 1st, 2021: A new era of Disney kicked off with the resort’s 50th anniversary celebration, dubbed ‘The World’s Most Magical Celebration,’ on October 1st, 2021.
 Festivities will go for 18 months as new experiences debut throughout the resort.
 For example, some of the new offerings include the opening of ‘Remy's Ratatouille Adventure’ at Epcot, a new ‘Disney Enchantment’ fireworks show at Magic Kingdom, and the ‘Disney KiteTails’ show at Animal Kingdom.

 Watch FOX 35 Orlando for what’s to come during Disney’s 50th anniversary celebration.